WHAT IS BIODECODING®?

 the link between psychology and biology » Sigmund Freud

-Biodecoding® offers one of the most innovative approaches to illness and natural healing.
-It proposes a new way of decoding symptoms (whether physical, emotional or mental) and resolving their biological, emotional and ancestral cause through a well-defined signature methodology that has integrated various concepts such as: psycho-biogenealogy, Marc Fréchet’s works, Bio-NLP, Ericksionian hypnosis and other recent scientific discoveries.
+Biodecoding® is one of the most innovative approaches to illness and natural healing.
+It proposes a new way of decoding symptoms (whether physical, emotional or mental) and resolving their biological, emotional and ancestral cause through a well-defined signature methodology that has integrated in whole or in part various concepts such as: German New Medicine®, psycho-biogenealogy, Marc Fréchet’s works, Bio-NLP, and other recent scientific discoveries.

 The novelty of Biodecoding® is that dis-ease is not considered as an uncontrolled adverse reaction against the body's integrity.
 On the contrary, "dis-orders" are approached in a global comprehension of the biological phenomena of nature, which are ALWAYS survival adaptations to unexpected unmanageable life events.
 Indeed, Biodecoding® is based on the premise that illness stems from an emotional distress or trauma, and the symptom is a useful and logical biological response to increase the person's chance of survival.

 This may sound shocking to hear that arthritis, cancer, migraines or overweight are logical, useful and increase the chance of survival - especially for someone suffering from illness.
 So let’s take few examples to understand this new concept, which simply reflects the body’s normal way of reacting.
 When I go in the sun, I tan.
 It’s a perfectly adapted reaction where my skin develops melanocytes to protect my body against ultraviolet radiations.
 When I go in the mountain, my respiration amplifies to catch more oxygen, and my biology produces more red blood cells in order to transport it.
 If I accidently eat toxic foods, I vomit.
 So far, everything sounds normal and logical.